SWJTUjch/obsidian/Bluetooth/LE Audio/ASCS.md

 	- Success: send a notification of ASE Control Point to client.
 Can execute all of the operations except Released operation, and send ASE values during that ASE Control operation.
 	- Fail: send a notification to client.
 - Initiated by server
+	- Can execute all of the operations, and send ASE values during that ASE Control operation.
 	-
 ## Config Codec operation
 - Config Codec operation can be initiated by client or server.